 - Salt & pepper if you like

-- Wash and prep asparagus: Place in a large bowl or clean sink filled with cold water.
+- Place in a large bowl or clean sink filled with cold water.
 Drop in the asparagus and swish it around to remove any errant dirt.
 Discard the woody ends of the asparagus by grasping the end of the spear with one hand and just above the middle with the other hand, then bend until it snaps in half.
 Discard the woody end.

-- To roast in the oven: Preheat oven to 400 degrees Fahrenheit.
+- Preheat oven to 400 degrees Fahrenheit.
 Dry asparagus by rolling around on a kitchen towel.
 Place asparagus in large a bowl and drizzle with olive oil – about 1 tablespoon per pound of asparagus.
 Add a couple of pinches of salt and toss until coated.
 Spread the asparagus on a large rimmed sheet pan – a single layer is best!
-Bake, rolling the asparagus once or twice, until golden brown and tender, 15-20 minutes.
+Bake, rolling the asparagus once or twice, until golden brown and tender, 15-20 minutes (check after 10 minutes if your asparagus is very thin).
 Add additional salt to taste.
 Serve.

-- To steam: Fill a large pot with one inch of water.
+- Fill a large pot about halfway with water.
 Fill a large bowl with cold water and a few ice cubes, then set aside.
-Place the pot over high heat.
+Place the pot over high heat and bring to a boil.
 Add the asparagus.
-As soon as the water comes to a boil, cover then cook for 2-3 minutes until tender.
-Remove pot from heat.
-Transfer asparagus with tongs to the bowl of cold water.
-Dunk a few times then remove from water and serve however you like – marinate, saute in butter or olive oil, add a pinch of salt … your choice!
+Cook for 2-3 minutes, until just tender.
+Using tongs, transfer asparagus to the bowl of ice water.
+Dunk a few times then remove from water and finish however you like – marinate; saute in butter or olive oil; add a pinch of salt … your choice!